fenago/Grokking-Deep-Learning/Lab_9.md

 chapter 11, you learned about natural language processing (NLP).
 This included how to modify a loss function to learn a specific pattern of information within the weights of a neural network.
 You also developed an intuition for what a word embedding is and how it can represent shades of similarity with other word embeddings.
-In this chapter, we’ll expand on this intuition of an embedding conveying the meaning of a single word by creating embeddings that convey the meaning of variable-length phrases and sentences.
+In this lab, we’ll expand on this intuition of an embedding conveying the meaning of a single word by creating embeddings that convey the meaning of variable-length phrases and sentences.